s1nistr4/beagle/README.md

 # Beagle
 **Beagle is a high-performance, high-productivity templating engine for Node.js.** It can be used both server side and with frontend frameworks like React, Angular, Vue, Svelte and others.
-It's an actively maintained fork of Beagle with a modernized codebase.
+It's an actively maintained fork of [Pug](https://github.com/pugjs/pug) with a modernized codebase.

 ## New Features (WIP)
 - In progress: The codebase has been ported over to TypeScript.